Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

 |

 ..
 Warning::
    **Backup is essential.
-If you lose your mobile phone or need to restore your mobile phone and you don't have a backup, you can't access your wallet and your CCDs are permanently inaccessible.**
+If you lose your mobile phone or need to restore your mobile phone and you don't have a backup from the mobile wallet, you can't access your wallet and your CCDs are permanently inaccessible.**
    **Concordium does not take any responsibility if you lose access to your accounts.
 Concordium strongly advise you to complete a backup every time you create an account and store the backup file in a secure place - preferably offline.**
    For more information, see :ref:`Make a backup of identities and accounts in Mobile Wallet<export-import-mw>`.